Fuzhou Metro: Future expansion

-Under Construction
+Under construction

 Line 4

 Line 4 is planned to be 28.4 km in length and will have 23 stations.
 This line will start at Banzhou and end at Difengjiang.
 The budget for constructing this line is 18.436 billion yuan and the planned construction period is 2017–2022.
 The construction of this line started in December 2017.
-It is expected to start operation in 2023.
+The first part started operation in August 2023.